yesodweb/yesod-cookbook/Keeping-(in-memory)-state-with-yesod.md

 # How to inject state into yesod?

 It's actually very simply: Just put it into the yesod foundation type.
-You Handler can then access it using [getYesod or getYesodSub](http://hackage.haskell.org/packages/archive/yesod/0.4.1/doc/html/Yesod-Handler.html).
+Your Handler can then access it using [getYesod or getYesodSub](http://hackage.haskell.org/packages/archive/yesod/0.4.1/doc/html/Yesod-Handler.html).

 # Example: Counting requests